Thomas, a Republican, was the representative for California’s 22nd congressional district from 2003 to 2006.

 He was previously the representative for California’s 21st congressional district (1993-2002); the representative for California’s 20th congressional district (1983-1992); and the representative for California’s 18th congressional district (1979-1982).

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Thomas is shown as a purple triangle. (analysis methodology)
+Thomas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Thomas was the primary sponsor of 29 bills that were enacted.
 The most recent include:

 - H.R.
 1492 (109th): To provide for the preservation of the historic confinement sites where Japanese Americans were detained during World War II, and for other purposes.

 - H.R.
 5865 (109th): Returned Americans Protection Act of 2006

 - H.R.
 4297 (109th): Tax Increase Prevention and Reconciliation Act of 2005

 - H.R.
 1270 (109th): To amend the Internal Revenue Code of 1986 to extend the Leaking Underground Storage Tank Trust Fund financing rate.

 - H.R.
 4520 (108th): American Jobs Creation Act of 2004

 - H.R.
 1308 (108th): Working Families Tax Relief Act of 2004